 Special Education Teacher

 Special education teachers work with students who have varying disabilities, such as cognitive, physical and emotional.
 Teachers must tailor their lesson plans to fit both the physical and emotional needs of their students.
 Teachers also guide and monitor students' development and keep detailed reports of their students' progress.
 Individuals who work with infants and toddlers may visit their students' homes in order to teach students and provide training to parents.
-The U.S. Bureau of Labor Statistics, BLS, projects 6% job growth for special education preschool, kindergarten, and elementary educators between 2014 and 2024.
-The BLS also reported that the mean annual salary for special education kindergarten and elementary school teachers was $58,640 in May, 2015.
+The U.S. Bureau of Labor Statistics, BLS, projects a slower than average growth of 3% for special education preschool, kindergarten, and elementary educators between 2018 and 2028.
+The BLS also reported that the mean annual salary for special education kindergarten and elementary school teachers was $63,110 in May, 2018.

 Elementary teachers focus on basic school subjects such as science, English, math and history.
 Elementary teachers can have an important impact on a child's developmental years in which they are discovering and exploring the world and forming patterns that can affect their futures.
 Teachers may either work alone or in teams, specializing in a single subject or in a variety of basic subjects.
-The BLS projects a 6% job growth for elementary school teachers between 2014 and 2024.
-The mean annual salary for kindergarten and elementary school teachers was reported by the BLS to be $57,730 in 2015.
+The BLS projects a slower than average growth of 3% for elementary school teachers between 2018 and 2028.
+The mean annual salary for kindergarten and elementary school teachers was reported by the BLS to be $62,200 in 2018.

 Elementary Education Administrator